box/developer.box.com/content/guides/box-ai/ai-models/ibm-llama-4-scout-model-card.md

 - box-ai/ai-agents/get-agent-default-config
 ---

-# IBM Llama 3.2 Instruct
+# IBM Llama 4 Scout

-**IBM Llama 3.2 Instruct** is a, auto-regressive language model that uses a mixture-of-experts (MoE) architecture and incorporates early fusion for native multimodality.
+**IBM Llama 4 Scoutt** is an auto-regressive language model that uses a mixture-of-experts (MoE) architecture and incorporates early fusion for native multimodality.

 ## Model details